 - Year 2: $725/year | $2/daily average

 Oh my.
 Well, being easily entertained certainly bodes well for us!
 Whether it’s allowing hours to drift by while people-watching and sipping on a $1 coffee at a café or being absolutely mesmerized by the changing tides, we knew from the get-go that paying for entertainment wasn’t going to be what crushed our budget.
-We are admittedly not ‘museum people’ and, to be honest, many high-priced sights just aren’t all that interesting to us (like The Sagrada Familia and its $20 entry fee).

-We aren’t averse to paying for tours, activities and entry fees and will do so when it is something at the top of our list.
-We’ve opened our wallet for sporting events, boat rides and viewpoints more than once.
 However, we are usually entertained at a fraction of the price by extensively researching alternative options, discovering local discounts and figuring out do-it-yourself routes.
-A wine tour to a well-known estate in Santiago, Chile cost about $100.
+For example, a wine tour to a well-known estate in Santiago, Chile cost about $100.
 Instead, we took the public bus to a smaller winery and had a private tour and tasting for less than $15.
+Researching cheaper alternatives to high priced adventures has saved us hundreds – if not thousands – of dollars while traveling.

 Bonus for the Budget: Creating our own self-guided walking tours, taking advantage of free city events and simply enjoying the outdoors work great for our budget.
 We also look for coupons in city guide books and online to help with the bottom line.